-The output PLL (referred to as PLL2) consists of an optional input reference doubler, phase-frequency detector (PFD), a partially integrated analog loop filter (see Figure 25), an integrated voltage-controlled oscillator (VCO), and a feedback divider.
+The output PLL (referred to as PLL2) consists of an optional input reference doubler, phase/frequency detector (PFD), a partially integrated analog loop filter (see Figure 25), an integrated voltage controlled oscillator (VCO), and a feedback divider.
 The VCO produces a nominal 3.8 GHz signal with an output divider that is capable of division ratios of 4 to 11.

 The PFD of the output PLL drives a charge pump that increases, decreases, or holds constant the charge stored on the loop filter capacitors (both internal and external).
 The stored charge results in a voltage that sets the output frequency of the VCO.
 The feedback loop of the PLL causes the VCO control voltage to vary in a way that phase locks the PFD input signals.
 The gain of PLL2 is proportional to the current delivered by the charge pump.
 The loop filter bandwidth is chosen to reduce noise contributions from PLL sources that could degrade phase noise requirements.

 The output PLL has a VCO with multiple bands spanning a range of 3.6 GHz to 4.0 GHz.
 However, the actual operating frequency within a particular band depends on the control voltage that appears on the loop filter capacitor.
 The control voltage causes the VCO output frequency to vary linearly within the selected band.
 This frequency variability allows the control loop of the output PLL to synchronize the VCO output signal with the reference signal applied to the PFD.
 Typically, the device automatically selects the appropriate band as part of its calibration process (invoked via the VCO control register at Address 0x0F3).
+The VCO is designed to operate over temperature extremes including when the VCO is calibrated at one temperature extreme and operated within another.